 What motivates the use of the term “transparent” in transparent bridges?

+The term “transparent” originates from the fact that, with this method, end systems are oblivious to the existence and configuration of bridges inserted in the network (Transparent Bridging - an overview | ScienceDirect Topics)

+They are transparent to networks connected hosts

+They don’t require setup

+What is a Transparent Bridge? - Definition from Techopedia

 Which role does the spanning tree protocol play when interconnecting LAN switches/bridges?

 In the context of the IEEE 802.1d specification of the spanning tree protocol, define the following terms: